Skip Navigation. Skip to content

 University of Maryland Policy on Organizational Conflicts of Interest

-(Approved by the President on an interim basis pending Senate review )
+(Approved by the President on an interim basis pending Senate review Technical and legal amendments )

 The mission of the University of Maryland (the “University”) includes the advancement of knowledge, support of the scholarly professions, and active participation in the cultural, technological, commercial, public policy, and social life of our communities.
 This mission is advanced when members of the University forge links outside the University as scholars, artists, consultants, participants in research and development ventures, advisors to government entities, and in other capacities that relate to their professional expertise.
 The University has strongly encouraged the development of such links in the past and will continue to do so.
 The University recognizes, however, that these very positive interactions create the occasion for actual, potential, or apparent conflicts of interest and commitment, any of which may result in legal or reputational harm to the individual and/or the University.